Home/Nutritional Comparison

 Turmeric Root Tea

 Turmeric root tea is a herbal infusion made from the rhizome of Curcuma longa, known for its vibrant yellow color and numerous health benefits.
-This tea is rich in curcumin, a compound with potent anti-inflammatory and antioxidant properties.
+It is rich in curcumin, a compound with potent anti-inflammatory and antioxidant properties.

-Supports digestive health by stimulating bile production and may alleviate symptoms of indigestion.
+Enhances digestive health by promoting bile production and reducing symptoms of indigestion.

 Aged Pu-erh Tea